 About 36 states had affiliate nexus laws on the books prior to the Wayfair decision, and only a handful have gone to the trouble of repealing them — suggesting states find them useful.

-New sales tax obligations can reveal old sales tax obligations
+Can new sales tax obligations uncover old sales tax obligations?

-Economic nexus laws have gotten a lot of press since the Supreme Court issued its decision on Wayfair, and though some businesses don’t fully understand how Wayfair impacts them, many have a general understanding of the issue.
+Economic nexus laws have gotten a lot of press since the Supreme Court issued its decision on Wayfair.
+Though some businesses may not fully understand how Wayfair impacts them, many have a general understanding of the issue.
 They know they need to register if their sales into a state exceed that state’s economic nexus threshold.

-What many businesses don’t realize is that they may already have nexus and an obligation to register in states where they develop economic nexus.
+What businesses may not realize is that they may already have nexus and an obligation to register in states where they develop economic nexus.
 They could have established physical nexus through marketplace inventory or trade show attendance.
-They could generate sales through referrals and have click-through nexus or have affiliates in the state.
+They could have affiliates in the state or generate sales through referrals.
 And they could owe years’ worth of back taxes.

 If you have sales tax nexus, it’s in your best interest to register sooner rather than later.
-But it’s important to do so wisely while minimizing associated risks.
+However, it’s important to do so wisely while minimizing associated risks.

-What to do if you have prior tax exposure in a state
+What do I do if I have prior tax exposure in a state?

 There are several options for businesses that haven’t been collecting and remitting sales tax as they should.
 Below are five potential scenarios to consider as you determine your next move.
 While we hope you find them helpful, they’re not a substitute for tax advice.